-- The parent port 2 and the parent port 4 are not used as the administrative LAN of PRIMECLUSTER.
+- The parent port 2 and the parent port 4 are not used as the administrative LAN of PRIMECLUSTER. - Storage network and Cluster interconnect are closed networks within the cluster and cannot be used to communicate with other environments.

 14.3.2 Security Design